Fraud Blocker

 How can EMDR support long-term healing?

-By reducing the emotional charge of traumatic memories, EMDR helps individuals:
+By reducing the emotional charge of traumatic memories, EMDR helps people:

 • Regain a sense of safety